FionaRubino/DS340Wproject/README.md

 |  Precision | 76.25 | 100 | 100 |
 |  Recall | 77.22 | 93.67 | 96.2 |
 |  F1 | 76.73  | 96.73 | 98.06 |

+Baseline metrics remain the same.
+Phase 2 and Phase 3 results did change, but we still saw a major improvement after adding GridSearch, and a smaller improvement after adding PCHF.
+Therefore, our conclusions for KNN remain the same as originally reported.
+Phase 2 initial results are: 99.35% accuracy, 100% precision, 98.73% recall, and 99.36% F1 Score.
+Phase 3 initial results are 100% across all performance metrics.

 ### XGBoost